 The Kurds are allied with Syria’s fiercest enemy – Israel – whose planned Greater Israel project coincidentally aligns almost perfectly with the Kurds’ plans for “Kurdistan.”
-In the Oded Yinon plan, which is the plan for a “Greater Israel,” it states the imperative use of Kurds to help divide neighboring countries in order to aid in their plans for greater domination.
+The Oded Yinon plan, which is the plan for a “Greater Israel,” states the imperative use of Kurds to help divide neighboring countries to aid in their plans for greater domination.
 Interestingly enough, Kurds brush this alliance off as being just another step in achieving their ultimate goal of creating an autonomous Kurdistan.

 Every major Kurdish political group in the region has longstanding ties to Israel.
-It’s all linked to major ethnic violence against Arabs, Turkmens and Assyrians.
+It’s all linked to significant ethnic violence against Arabs, Turkmen, and Assyrians.
 From the PKK in Turkey to the PYD and YPG in Syria, PJAK in Iran to the most notorious of them all, the Barzani-Talabani mafia regime (KRG/Peshmerga) in northern Iraq.
-Thus it should come as no surprise that Erbil supplied Daesh (ISIS) with weaponry to weaken the Iraqi government in Baghdad.
+Thus, it should come as no surprise that Erbil supplied Daesh (ISIS) with weaponry to weaken the Iraqi government in Baghdad.
 And when it becomes understood that Erbil is merely the front for Tel Aviv in Iraq, the scheme becomes clear.